 Eligibility for Peer Review

-Probationary faculty may apply for tenure during their probationary term.
-Such application must be made by submitting a completed Application for Tenure form to the dean of home faculty no later than October 1 for promotion in the following academic year.
+Probationary (tenure-track) faculty may apply for tenure during their probationary term.
+Such application must be made by submitting a completed Application for Tenure form to the Dean of home faculty no later than October 1 for promotion in the following academic year.
 These forms can be acquired through a member's home faculty.
 Unless extended by approved leaves, probationary terms are for a maximum of five years, after which the appointment must be terminated or become tenured.